 Memory use between the benchmarks is also quite different.
-This can be seen simply through the memory.averageObjectSize.value metric: JAVAC has an average object allocation size of 41.447 bytes, COEFF 144.603 bytes, and COMP over 13,077 bytes.
-These programs are of course not all allocating objects at the same rate; the memory.objectAllocationDensity.value metric shows that while COMP allocates large objects, it does not allocate very many (density of 0.001), and so despite its large average size, it is not a memory intensive program.
-COEFF allocates more often (0.751), and JAVAC allocates relatively frequently (3.181).
+This can be seen simply through the memory.average-ObjectSize.value metric: javac has an average object allocation size of 41.446 bytes, Coefficients 144.708 bytes, and compress over 13,077 bytes.
+These programs are of course not all allocating objects at the same rate; the memory.objectAllocationDensity.value metric shows that while compress allocates large objects, it does not allocate very many (density of 0.001), and so despite its large average size, it is not a memory intensive program.
+Coefficients allocates more often (0.751), and javac allocates relatively frequently (3.181).

 These numbers and judgements are quite reasonable given the algorithms the benchmarks implement.
-JAVAC's data structures for parsing and representing its input would naturally be reasonably small and numerous.
-There is further evidence for this in the memory.objectSize.bin metric, where JAVAC allocates proportionally more small objects (24-32 bytes) than the other benchmarks.
-COMP allocates a few large arrays to use as buffers and tables, but otherwise does little allocation.
-COEFF iteratively allocates two-dimensional arrays of increasing size, and this aggregate effect also shows up in a larger proportion of larger objects (\geq 400 bytes).
+Javac's data structures for parsing and representing its input would naturally be reasonably small and numerous.
+There is further evidence for this in the memory.objectSize.bin metric, where javac allocate proportionally more small objects (24-32 bytes) than the other benchmarks.
+Compress allocates a few large arrays to use as buffers and tables, but otherwise does little allocation.
+Coefficients iteratively allocates two-dimensional arrays of increasing size, and this aggregate effect also shows up in a larger proportion of larger objects (≥ 400 bytes).